geoffreylitt/wildcard-onward-paper/paper.md

   - "Section"
   - "Sections"
 abstract: |
-  In this paper we show how the behavior of a software application can be extended and adapted by direct manipulation.
-We introduce _table-driven customization_, a new paradigm where end users directly manipulate a table view of the structured data inside an application, rather than writing imperative scripts (as in most customization tools).
-This simple model also accommodates a spreadsheet formula language and custom data editing widgets, which provide sufficient expressivity to implement many useful customizations.
+  In this paper we introduce _table-driven customization_, a new way for end users to customize software.
+We augment a user interface with a table view showing the structured data inside the application.
+When users edit the table, their changes are reflected in the original UI.
+This simple model also accommodates a spreadsheet formula language and custom data editing widgets, providing enough power to implement a variety of useful extensions.

-  We illustrate the approach with Wildcard, a browser extension that implements table-driven customization in the context of existing web applications.
-Through concrete examples, we show that this paradigm can support useful customizations for real websites.
-We share reflections from our experiences using the Wildcard system, on both its strengths and limitations relative to other customization approaches.
-Finally, we explore how this paradigm might lead to new software architectures that encourage this form of customization.
+  We illustrate the approach with Wildcard, a browser extension that implements table-driven customization for existing applications using web scraping.
+Through concrete examples, we show that this paradigm can support extensions to many real websites, ranging from sorting and filtering existing data to adding entire new features.
+We share reflections from our experiences using Wildcard, on both its strengths and limitations relative to other customization approaches.
+Finally, we explore how this paradigm might lead to new software architectures that encourage this form of end-user customization.
 ---

 # Introduction

-Many applications don't meet the precise needs of their users.
+Many applications don't meet the precise needs of their users, and it is impossible for developers to anticipate everyone's unique requirements.
-End user customization systems can help improve the situation, by empowering non-programmers to modify their software in the way they would like.
+End user customization systems can help close this gap, by empowering non-programmers to modify their software to satisfy their personal goals.

-Most end user customization systems offer a simplified version of programming.
-Some scripting languages [@bolin2005;@cook2007] have a friendly syntax that resembles natural language.
-Other visual customization tools eliminate text syntax entirely.
-Macro recorders [@cook2007;@chasins2018;@anupam2000] remove some of the initial programming burden by letting a user start with concrete demonstrations.
-Despite their many differences, these approaches all share something in common: an imperative programming model, with statement sequencing, mutable variables and loops.
+Many end user customization systems [@cook2007; @bolin2005; @leshed2008; @chasins2018] offer a scripting model.
+They use various strategies to make programming more approachable: friendly syntax, a visual programming environment, or macro recording to bootstrap from concrete demonstrations.
+But all these techniques build on the same fundamental foundation: an imperative programming model, with statement sequencing, mutable variables, and loops.

-We have known for decades about an alternate approach: _direct manipulation_ [@shneiderman1983], where "visibility of the object of interest" replaces "complex command language syntax".
+We have known for decades about an alternative: _direct manipulation_ [@shneiderman1983], where "visibility of the object of interest" replaces "complex command language syntax".
 Direct manipulation is the _de facto_ standard in GUIs today, but when it comes to customizing those GUIs, it is rarely to be found.
-As a result, switching from using software to customizing it poses a learning barrier for users not familiar with programming, and requires an abrupt shift in mental model even for those familiar with scripting.
+Switching from using an interface to customizing it via scripting requires an abrupt shift in interaction model, and can pose a steep learning barrier for users not familiar with programming.
+We subscribe to MacLean et al's vision of a "gentle slope" [@maclean1990], where users should only need to make minimal and incremental investments in skill to achieve their desired customizations.

-In this work, we ask: what would it look like to build a direct maniulation interface that lowers the threshold for starting to customize software?
-We take inspiration from spreadsheets and visual database query interfaces, which have successfully enabled millions of end users to compute with data through direct manipulation.
+We seek to add a point to this gentle slope by proposing a new method for customizing software via direct manipulation, which requires less skill than scripting but still supports powerful customizations.
+We take inspiration from visual database query interfaces and spreadsheets, which have successfully enabled millions of end users to compute with data through direct manipulation.

-In this paper we present a technique called _table-driven customization_ inspired by those tools.
-An application’s UI is augmented with a table view, where the user can see and manipulate the application’s internal data.
-Changes in the table view result in immediate corresponding changes to the original user interface, enabling the user to customize an application with live feedback.
+In this paper, we present a paradigm called _table-driven customization_.
+An application’s UI is augmented with a table view where the user can see and manipulate the application’s internal data, just as in a familiar spreadsheet.
+These changes don't just apply to the table; they also result in immediate changes to the application's original user interface.
+The user can sort/filter data in the UI, inject annotations into the UI, pull in related information from other web services, and more, all using the table as a mediating interface.

 <div class="html-only">
 ![An overview of table-driven customization](media/overview.png){#fig:overview}